-Did you know that you can stamp inks on fabrics?
+Did you know you can stamp ink on fabric?
 You did?
-Well, did you know you can heat emboss them too?
+Okay, but did you know you can heat emboss it too?
 You can!
-This candy corn stamped fabric bag uses several fun techniques that are simple to create.
-Let me show you!
+And it’s a lot easier than it sounds.
+This candy corn stamped fabric bag uses both techniques for a textured, dimensional look that’s simple to create.
+Let’s make one together.

 Here’s a tip!